Carreau/jupyter-book/Jsextensions.md

 IPython.notebook.config
 ```

-The value shoudl be something like `ConfigSection {section_name: "notebook", base_url: "/", data: Object, …}`.
+The value should be something like `ConfigSection {section_name: "notebook", base_url: "/", data: Object, …}`.

-This give you access to the `config`object which handles loading, and updating the config.
-By default  the config shoudl be empty.
-Acees the `data`attribute to check it:
+This give you access to the `config` object which handles loading, and updating the config.
+By default  the config should be empty.
+Access the `data` attribute to check it:

 ```
 var data = IPython.notebook.config.data